Tuesday, September 11, 2007

 Land Mine MTB Race

 The turn out for my category was pretty slim, only four people.
 I think the riders in my category must be getting burnt out this late in the season.
 This race is part of the root 66-race series.
 In the beginning of the series there were about 15 in my category showing up at all of the races.
 I’ve gone to all the races this season except for one.
 I have been trying to win the series.
-I thought this would be difficult but my competition hasn’t been showing up to races.
-So I’m doing better than I should be.
+I thought this would be difficult but my competition hasn’t been showing up to races so I’m doing better than I should be.

 Anyway back to the race.
 I finished in first place, three minutes ahead of the next rider.
 I guess I didn’t gain any more time in the last half.
 The win solidified my lead in the overall series lead.
 My teammate John Burns came just shy of coming in second.
 He was 25 seconds off, if it wasn’t for having to stop twice for mechanical issues, I think he would have been able to have come in second.

 Next weekend is Mount Snow, pretty nice venue for a regional race series.
 I think the participant turn out should be better for this race just because it’s mount snow.
 Everyone who races mountain bikes in the east coast knows about Mount Snow.
-It should be fun either way.